adfresca/sdk-unity/README.md

 }
 ```

-We are now done with the push messaging implementation!

 ### Test Device Registration

 Nudge supports a test mode feature.
-With the test mode feature, you can deliver your test message to only registred test devices.
+With the test mode feature, you can deliver your test message only to registred test devices.

 To register your test device to our dashboard, you need your test device ID from our SDK.
 Our SDK provides two ways to show a test device ID.